roofrack/tmux-session-maker/README.md

 An option will be given to delete session setup files (if they exist) whenever the tmux kill-server command is run (which I have saved as an alias 'tka' in .bashrc 'tmux kill all').
-Its very quick and easy to set up and delete session setup files and tmux sessions using these two scripts.
+Its very quick and easy to set up and delete setup-session files and tmux sessions using these two scripts.

 ### :zap: Requirements